The Lendela Team

 This means that in total, you will be paying back $10,520 over the course of your loan, resulting in an EIR of 5.2%.

-Generally speaking, going for the lowest EIR is a pretty reliable and cost-effective option.
+Generally speaking, going for the lowest EIR is a reliable and cost-effective option.
 However, borrowers should also take the time to consider other important factors, such as repayment flexibility and loan terms when making their decision.

 For example, if you're looking for a loan that can be repaid over a longer period of time, it is better to go for one with a more flexible repayment structure even if its EIR is slightly higher.
 On the other hand, if you have sufficient cash flow to meet your monthly instalments, then a lower EIR loan may be the most cost-effective option.